I-am-tk/coders-blog/README.md

 ### Open Props

 It's challenging for me to create a website layout on my own.
-So I took advantage of the opinionated design tokens from Adam Grill's Open Props.
+So I took advantage of the opinionated design tokens from Adam Grill's Open Properties.

+## Future Scope

+- Implement post views using Firebase Firestore and SSR.
+- Incorporate Sandpack for a live coding environment.